Macarena: English-language remix

 In mid-1996, the song became a worldwide hit roughly one year after the Bayside Boys (composed of Mike Triay and Carlos de Yarza) produced a remix of the song that added English lyrics.
-Jammin Johnny Caride, a radio personality at Power 96 in Miami, first learned of the "Macarena" when clubgoers at a club where he worked as a DJ requested the song.
+Jammin Johnny Caride, a radio personality at Power 96 in Miami, first learned of the original "Macarena" when clubgoers at a club where he worked as a DJ requested the song.
 Caride brought the "Macarena" to his supervisors at Power 96 who asked him to create an English-language version of the song.

-Caride recruited his two partners at Bayside Records, Mike "In The Night" Triay and Carlos de Yarza, to remix the original song.
+Caride recruited his two partners at Bayside Records, Mike "In the Night" Triay and Carlos de Yarza, to remix the original song.
 The new, English-language lyrics were written by Carlos de Yarza.
-The Bayside Boys, Triay and de Yarza, added a new dance beat with English-language lyrics sung originally by a studio singer, then later during a concert tour by Carla Vanessa.
+The Bayside Boys, Triay and de Yarza, added a new dance beat with English-language lyrics sung originally by the studio singer Patty Alfaro, then later during a concert tour by Carla Vanessa.
 Vanessa accepted a fixed-fee contract for her participation and live performances, and so does not receive any residual performer royalties.
-The finished version was called "Macarena (Bayside Boys Remix)."
+The finished version was called "Macarena (Bayside Boys Remix)".
 The Bayside Boys remix hit No. 1 on the Billboard Hot 100 in August 1996 and remained at the top of the chart for fourteen weeks.
 It also topped the US Cash Box Top 100.
+Remarkably, even this version of the song was completely ignored by the US Hot Dance Club Play chart which represented DJ club playlists.

+The Bayside Boys mix of "Macarena" was featured in Sonic Team's Samba de Amigo for the Sega NAOMI arcade system and the Sega Dreamcast.